-- Companies and registered charities are the only entity types (out of the five reviewed) where penalties apply for failing to prepare financial statements on time or failing to meet the content requirements. - Charities that do not comply risk being deregistered.
+- Companies and registered charities are the only entity types (out of the five reviewed) where penalties apply for failing to prepare financial statements on time and for failure to meet the content requirements for financial statements. - Charities that do not comply risk being deregistered.
 As noted in the specific observations on annual reports, it is very rare for legislation to provide for fines against government entities due to 'important practical and legal policy issues'.